MikeMyersCo/TicketAdmin/README.md

    };
    ```

+2. Set up password protection files:
+   - Create a `_redirects` file with: `/* /index.html 200!
+Role=subscriber`
+   - Create a `netlify.toml` file with auth configuration
+   - Create a placeholder `users.txt` file (credentials will be generated from an environment variable)

-2. Push your code to a GitHub repository:
+3. Push your code to a GitHub repository:
    ```
    git init
    git add .